 Do you start a diet or make other significant changes at the beginning of the new year?
 Sometimes it is indeed a good idea to change the course of your life.
 When we keep doing what we’ve been doing, we will continue to get what we’ve been getting.
 If we want a different result, we must change our habits.

 It has been fun to read the guesses as to what I’ve been doing during my break from blogging.
-So far no one has gotten it right.
-I’ll share some of the funny comments and tell you the true reason for my break on Wednesday.
+So far, no one has gotten it right.
+I’ll share some of the funny comments and tell you the real reason for my break on Wednesday.
 Today I want to share my most important message with you.
-The person in the photos above has a headache, but it will turn into a raging migraine within next few hours.
+The person in the photos above has a headache, but it will turn into a raging migraine within the next few hours.